Return to top

 moroccan chickpea soup simmering on the stove

-Step 5: Remove soup from heat.
-Use an immersion/hand blender to blend the soup into a creamy consistency.
+Blend: Then I remove the soup from the heat and use an immersion blender to blend the soup into a creamy but slightly textured consistency.

 immersion blender blending soup in a pot